florencejt/fusilli/docs/contributing_examples/plot_template_subspace_fusion.rst

                 self.trainer = init_trainer(
-                    logger=None,  # no logger for the subspace models params=self.datamodule.params,  # pass in the params dictionary stored in the datamodule max_epochs=max_epochs,  # max_epochs is an input argument checkpoint_filename=autoencoder_ckpt_list[0],  # checkpoint_filename is the first element of the list )
+                    logger=None,  # no logger for the subspace models output_paths=self.datamodule.output_paths,  # pass in the output paths dict stored in the datamodule max_epochs=max_epochs,  # max_epochs is an input argument checkpoint_filename=autoencoder_ckpt_list[0],  # checkpoint_filename is the first element of the list )